SPECIAL EXPERIENCES

 Experience an enchanting return to Philippine traditions and the majestic night skies at Masungi Georeserve.
 Embark on a short guided 45-minute hike and learn about nighttime wonders.
 This will end on a rock peak where freshly made hot chocolate and traditional meriendas of bibingka or puto-bumbong await.
 As you enjoy your warm cup under the night sky, listen to stargazing experts as they narrate the stories of the cosmos, the stars above us, and humanity’s place within it.
 The four-hour experience closes with a lantern-lit dinner in the midst of the forest nestled in a valley.
 Food choices are traditional banana-wrapped meals patiently prepared by Masungi's community partners.

-Moonlit Symphonies is a listening and musical experience set within the landscapes of Masungi—where music and nature are heard together.
-The experience unfolds as daylight softens and the city lights begin to glow below.
-It begins overlooking the city, where melodies meet the skyline—a quiet exchange between the mountains and the world beyond.
+Moonlit Symphonies is a listening and musical evening experience set within the landscapes of Masungi—where music and nature are heard together.
+The evening begins in full light, with a 20-minute keynote that gently grounds guests in the landscape and its conservation story.
+It is an invitation to see the land not as backdrop, but as living system—one that holds, sustains, and quietly shapes all that follows.
+From here, the first movement unfolds overlooking the city.
+As the set progresses, daylight begins to soften and the skyline slowly comes to life—a quiet exchange between the mountains and the world beyond.
 Here, guests are guided through a first movement that reflects on our place in the natural world, where sound travels across distance and the patterns of wind and terrain become more apparent.
+Between movements, the evening gathers around a shared table.
+A light Filipino harvest is served simply and generously—meant to be taken slowly, in conversation, in presence.
+This is a pause not just for nourishment, but for connection: to those beside you, and to the land that made the meal possible.
 As night deepens, the journey continues into a space embraced by the forest’s stillness.
 In this more intimate setting, listening draws closer — to the layering of life, and the subtle rhythms within the landscape.
 The second movement turns inward, exploring our relationships with ourselves and each other.
-Across both settings, familiar songs are reimagined through strings, flute, and voice, gently woven into the sounds of wind, water, and forest.
-Alongside this, a light Filipino dinner is shared at a communal harvest table, with locally sourced juices, tea, and coffee, while wine is available separately.
+Across both settings, classical and familiar songs are reimagined through a trio of string & wind instruments gently woven into the sounds of the landscape.
+The evening closes with reflections from conservationists—returning to the land, and to the shared responsibility of its care.
+What begins as listening ends, quietly, as a call to remain attentive—to what sustains us, and to what we must, in turn, sustain.
+Proceeds support Masungi’s on-going reforestation and conservation advocacies.